 Terrorist leader Luttif Afif Issa and another terrorist were killed as they fired at police.
 Three of the remaining terrorists, two of whom were wounded, were captured by police.
 Yusuf Nazzal, second in command for the hostage taking, escaped and was tracked by dogs.
 He was shot after an exchange of gunfire.

 The rescue attempt was over and in every way it had failed.
 Amazingly, with the world watching the seige unfold on their television sets, the initial news reports, published all over the world, indicated that all the hostages were alive, and that all the terrorists had been killed.
-For the families of the victims and for citizen around the world who watch in hope for the best, the truth was soon revealed.
+For the families of the victims and for citizens around the world who watched and hoped for the best, the truth was soon revealed.